-Thailand has advance guidelines of high standard HIV treatment diagnosis and prevention, we are the third country in the world to
+PULSE clinic has advance guidelines of high standard HIV treatment diagnosis and prevention, regardless of CD4 result, we provide

-provide treatment to people living with HIV as soon as possible regardless of CD4 in order to reduce morbidity, co-infections and prevention of development of cancer also prevention of
+treatment to people living with HIV as soon as possible in order to reduce morbidity, co-infections and prevention of development of cancer also prevention of transmission.
+Our clinic

-More and more positive people from everywhere are transferring their treatment from other hospitals/countries to Pulse Clinic in Bangkok and Phuket.
+More and more positive people from everywhere are transferring their treatment from other hospitals/countries to Pulse Clinic in Thailand, Malaysia and Hong Kong.

 Treat early to END HIV: Newly diagnosed positive individuals